-mid-15c., "to bring together," frequentative of Middle English myngen "to mix," from Old English mengan (related to second element in among), from Proto-Germanic *mangjan "to knead together" (source also of Old Saxon mengian, Old Norse menga, Old Frisian mendza, German mengen), from a nasalized form of PIE root *mag- "to knead, fashion, fit."
+mid-15c., menglen, transitive, "mix, blend, form a combination of, bring (something and something else) together," frequentative of Middle English myngen "to mix," from Old English mengan (related to second element in among), from Proto-Germanic *mangjan "to knead together" (source also of Old Saxon mengian, Old Norse menga, Old Frisian mendza, German mengen), from a nasalized form of PIE root *mag- "to knead, fashion, fit."

 The formation may have been suggested by cognate Middle Dutch mengelen.
-Of persons, "to join with others, be sociable" (intransitive), from c.
+Intransitive sense of "to be or become joined, combined, or mixed" is by 1520s.
+Of persons, "enter into intimate relation, join with others, be sociable," from c.
 1600.
-Related: Mingled; mingling.
+Related: Mingled; mingling; minglement.